Herman Willem Daendels: Governor-general of the Dutch East Indies

 Louis Bonaparte appointed Daendels as colonel-general in 1806 and governor-general of the Dutch East Indies in 1807.
 Daendels arrived in Batavia (now Jakarta) on 5 January 1808 after a lengthy voyage, assuming the role previously held by Albertus Henricus Wiese.
 His primary objective was to defend the Dutch East Indies from British attacks.

 During his tenure, Daendels undertook various infrastructure projects.
 He established new hospitals and military barracks, constructed arms factories in Surabaya and Semarang, and founded a military college in Batavia.
 The Castle in Batavia was dismantled and replaced by a new fort in Meester Cornelis (Jatinegara).
 At the same time, Fort Lodewijk (Fort Louis) was built in Surabaya.
 Additionally, he relocated the central government from Old Batavia to Weltevreden and commissioned the construction of a palace in Paradeplaats.
 His most renowned achievement was the Great Post Road (Jalan Raya Pos) that spanned northern Java from Anyer to Panarukan.
-Today, this road serves as the main thoroughfare on the island, known as Jalur Pantura.
+Today, this road serves as the main thoroughfare on the island, known as Jalur Pantura (Pantai Utara) (Translated: Northern Coast Road).
 Notably, the construction of this thousand-kilometer road in a single year resulted in the deaths of numerous Javanese forced laborers.

 Daendels adopted a stern stance towards Javanese rulers, causing them to align themselves with the British against the Dutch.
 He also imposed forced labor (Rodi) on the population of Java, which sparked rebellious incidents like the ones in Cadas Pangeran, West Java.

 Opinions differ regarding the extent to which Daendels improved the efficiency of the local bureaucracy and curbed corruption, although he accumulated personal wealth during his time in office.

 Despite his efforts to bolster defenses, Daendels was unsuccessful in halting the British invasion of the Spice Islands in 1810.